Man, Woman or Child

 We provide a structure in which volunteers connect with beneficiaries who have become disadvantaged or vulnerable.

-Where required, we provide residential recovery for up to 3 months.
+Where required, we provide peer led residential recovery for up to 3 months.

-The residential recovery provides beneficiaries with the opportunity to rapidly change their environment and re-evaluate their situation with the support of peers and clinical professionals in a structured and proven effective framework.
+The residential recovery provides beneficiaries the opportunity to rapidly change their environment and re-evaluate their situation with the support of peers and clinical professionals in a structured and proven effective framework.

-All support is led and guided by a trained and qualified Clinical Psychologist and/or other care professional.
+All support is led and guided by a Clinical Psychologist and/or other care professionals as required.

 THE HARD TRUTH